jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 > I have heard tell of great stores of knowledge, locked away in interconnected datapads and inscribed upon dead lumber.
 Here are the rumors which I hear most strongly:

-> * [Try Elixir](https://www.codeschool.com/courses/try-elixir), [Mixing it Up with Elixir](https://www.codeschool.com/courses/mixing-it-up-with-elixir)- Interactive beginner's courses at CodeSchool.
-Try Elixir is free.
+> * [Programming Elixir 1.6](https://pragprog.com/book/elixir16/programming-elixir-1-6)- An excellent book for programming language nerds and others who want to geek out on details of the Elixir language.
-> * [Programming Elixir 1.3](https://pragprog.com/book/elixir13/programming-elixir-1-3)- An excellent book for programming language nerds and others who want to geek out on details of the Elixir language.
+> * [Programming Phoenix 1.4](https://pragprog.com/book/phoenix14/programming-phoenix-1-4)- A book which quickly and efficiently introduces the major parts of the Phoenix framework.
+It's meant for advanced coders who are familiar with Elixir and with backend web frameworks such as Rails or Laravel.

 > Were I a younger captain I might go seeking after these sources of knowledge myself, but I am lucky to have discovered even this one document, and in my age I know that deciphering it is much more important than some fool's errand.
 We must know how the Phoenix-class ships were constructed!